-The Systematic Theology track is a highly anticipated program led by Dr. Joel R. Beeke and Dr. Stephen G. Myers, which commences August 2020.
+The Systematic Theology track is a highly anticipated program led by Dr. Joel R. Beeke and Dr. Stephen G. Myers, which commenced August 2020.
 The PhD at PRTS is a fully funded program allowing for eight (8) to ten (10) students per year.
 Accepted PhD students do not need not to apply for scholarships.
 Certain fees will still apply (see fees section).

 Program Vision & Mission